-Three clinical presentations of PC deficiency, probably constituting a continuum, have been described: infantile PC deficiency (type A); severe neonatal PC deficiency (type B); and intermittent/benign PC deficiency (type C) (see these terms).
+Three clinical presentations of PC deficiency, probably constituting a continuum, have been described: infantile PC deficiency (type A); severe neonatal PC deficiency (type B); and intermittent/benign PC deficiency (type C).
 The only common feature is metabolic acidosis.
 Type A is characterized by infantile onset, generally with a severe course.
 Type B has a very severe course with a fatal outcome in early infancy, and Type C involves only episodic metabolic acidosis.

 PC deficiency is caused by mutations in the PC gene (11q13.4-q13.5), involved in the conversion of pyruvate to oxaloacetate, an intermediate in the citric acid cycle and gluconeogenesis.
 Pyruvate carboxylase also participates in a wide range of other metabolic processes.
 Most cases are familial but some de novo mutations have been reported.
 Genotype-phenotype correlations have not been clearly established but missense mutations appear to be associated with infantile PC deficiency (Type A), while truncating mutations are more common in patients with the severe neonatal form (Type B).

 PC deficiency may be suspected in patients with the non-specific clinical signs of the condition.
 Diagnosis is based on detection of characteristic laboratory test abnormalities in amino acid, organic acid, glucose, and ammonia serum concentrations.
 A PC enzyme activity assay demonstrating deficiency of the PC enzyme in fibroblasts is also diagnostic, along with mutations in the PC gene identified via molecular genetic testing.

 Several inborn errors of metabolism have certain features similar to those of PC deficiency.
-Similar disorders to consider in the differential diagnosis include biotinidase deficiency, holocarboxylase synthase deficiency, pyruvate dehydrogenase deficiency, as well as respiratory chain disorders, tricarboxylic acid cycle disorder (see these terms), and gluconeogenic defects.
+Similar disorders to consider in the differential diagnosis include biotinidase deficiency, holocarboxylase synthase deficiency, pyruvate dehydrogenase deficiency, as well as respiratory chain disorders, tricarboxylic acid cycle disorder, and gluconeogenic defects.

 Prenatal testing for pregnancies at increased risk is possible and requires identification of both disease-causing alleles in an affected family member.